April 4, 2019

-There is a Memorial Video for Don on YouTube.
-Here is the link.
+Here is a Memorial Video for Don.
 The video includes some biographical information as well as samples of Don's photos, examples of his artwork for drum corps record albums, promotional materials, corps buttons, contest adverts, etc. Of course, you will find a multitude of examples of Don's work in the Photo Gallery on the Optimists Alumni website.
 There is even a section on Don in the "Old Days" area of the Photo Gallery.

 Here are a few comments from some of those who knew Don.